‘Tis a Gift To Be Simple

 Love Made Visible

 Expressions of spirit at Alpha have covered a wide range: Quaker meetings, yoga, drum circles, Sufi dancing, shared readings and discussion from different traditions, and celebration of Earth-centered, Jewish and Christian holidays.
 Over time we find that spirituality has become more implicit than explicit at Alpha.
 We speak of spirit less than we did in Alpha’s early days.
-Yet it still is clearly present among us – in the holding of hands before dinner, in a song shared, in a moment of silence before meeting, in the way we seek to treat each other.
+Yet it still is clearly present among us – in the holding of hands before dinner, in a moment of silence before meeting, in the way we seek to treat each other.
 One might say that our group “spiritual practice” is actually to express, moment to moment in our work and our relations with others, qualities of cooperation, respect, nurturance and helpfulness.